 Question: What would you tell your younger T1D self?

 Rob: You don’t have to do this on your own!
 There’s an incredible supportive community out there full of people that you’ll really love.
 They understand what you’re going through and will help make the burden of diabetes a little lighter.
 Also, soften your edges as it relates to others.
-You’ll meet a lot of people in your life who have no idea Type 1 diabetes exists, much less what an insulin pump, pen or CGM is.
+You’ll meet a lot of people in your life who have no idea type 1 diabetes exists, much less what an insulin pump, pen, or continuous glucose monitor (CGM) is.
 Use those opportunities to build bridges with people, rather than alienate them with a negative response.
 It’ll make you feel better too!